 SURGERY SERVICES OFFERED

 Micrographic surgery or “Mohs” surgery is a technique to effectively remove skin cancers while limiting the damage to surrounding normal skin.
 This technique was pioneered by Dr. Frederic Mohs over 70 years ago and has undergone adaptations and improvements over time.
 It now has the highest cure rate for skin cancer.
 Because this method requires highly specialized training and personnel, a limited number of medical centers are equipped and properly trained to offer such a treatment.
-At Associated Skin Care Specialists, we have 4 surgeons who are fully fellowship trained that perform this surgery, which is the highest accreditation standard.
-All of our surgeons are active members of the American College of Mohs surgery.
+The surgeons of Associated Skin Care Specialists are fellowship trained and board-certified in both Dermatology and Micrographic Dermatologic Surgery.
+All are active members of the American College of Mohs surgery.

 Dermatologic surgery is defined as surgery of the skin for either benign or malignant lesions.
 Dermatologists are the most highly qualified physicians to perform skin surgery.
 Dermatologic surgeons understand the biology of the skin and the complex process of healing.
 Our physicians are well trained in the removal of benign lesions such as moles, lipomas or cysts as well as more complicated lesions such as skin cancers.
 Dermatologic surgeons are also trained in the surgery and treatment of hair and nail disorders.